Pokes303/Hellium-File-Explorer/README.md

-# Miranda File Explorer
+# Hellium File Explorer

-This is a WIP file explorer for the WiiU made with [wut](https://github.com/devkitPro/wut), [libiosuhax](https://github.com/yawut/libiosuhax) and [SDL2](https://github.com/yawut/SDL).
+This is an unfinished file explorer for the WiiU, made with [wut](https://github.com/devkitPro/wut), [libiosuhax](https://github.com/yawut/libiosuhax) and [SDL2](https://github.com/yawut/SDL).
 It allows you to navigate over console's internal memory, discs, SD card, USB, and more!

-The project is still in development so, although it compiles and runs, is not ready for general use and I want to add some features as well as fix some bugs before making an official release.
-You can compile and test it yourself _(Check-out the [Building](#Building) section)_
+The project is still in development so, although it compiles and runs, it's not ready for general use.
+It was originally made for the (now old) Mocha CFW, and it must be ported to Aroma for an updated setup.
+You can compile and test it yourself _(Check the [Building](#Building) section)_

 <!--![Logo](https://user-images.githubusercontent.com/24766260/166570126-04a03e89-5784-4fa8-a928-0310bbaf16c3.png)-->

 ## Features